-Borrowers: There is a concern among household borrowers and companies that because this monetary tightening makes money more expensive the mortgages, auto loans and the cost of borrowing are expected to increase.
+Borrowers: There is a concern among household borrowers and companies that because this monetary tightening makes money more expensive the mortgages, auto loans, and the cost of borrowing is expected to increase.
 But most American families borrow on fixed rates implying that the impact will not be immediate.
 If it is any consolation, it could take months and years for the changes to happen.
-The impact will be most apparent on variable-rate debts with large balances and benchmark-rates-pegged-loans because of its inherent long-term nature.
+The impact will be most apparent on variable-rate debts with large balances and benchmark rates-pegged loans because of their inherent long-term nature.

 The Fed’s interest rate hike is a good indicator of an economy in its recovery path, and it is this healthy economy coupled with the fact that people are working that ultimately gets people to spend money on houses, cars, and other things.
 Hence, it is uncertain if the rate hike will cause spending to slow down.
 So the effect of a single quarter-point hike is practically negligible on the household budget.
 The only bitter pill to swallow is that the wage growth may not pick up anytime soon.

 It is the cumulative effect of steady interest rate increases over time that slows down the economy that is going to spell trouble for borrowers.
 Borrowers are advised to “stress test” budgets to check how far along they can still make repayments as interest rates rise.

 Savers: The savers benefit because interest rates on their stashes and investments are likely to increase.
 But if the rates are still below the inflation then they will lose out, because the higher prices will ultimately erode the value of their monies.
 Moreover, the upward move could also be transmitted to a broad range of other interest rates such as car loans, mortgages, and credit cards, which would make them more expensive.